John Moriarty (Attorney General)

 John Francis Moriarty PC, QC (1855 – 2 May 1915) was an Irish lawyer and judge.

 Background and education

 Moriarty was born in Mallow, County Cork, the second son of John Moriarty, a successful solicitor of the town, and his wife Ellen O'Connell.
-He was educated at Stonyhurst College, where he and his brother Michael were classmates of Arthur Conan Doyle, and the University of Dublin.
+He was educated at Stonyhurst College, where he and his brother Michael were classmates of Arthur Conan Doyle, and Trinity College Dublin.
 He entered Middle Temple in 1875, and was called to the Irish Bar in 1877.

 Family

 He married firstly Katherine Beatrice Kavanagh (1859–1898) and secondly Mabel Dolphin.
 By Katherine he had eight children: